thammit/mail/README.md

       title: 'LLL:EXT:extension/Resources/Private/Language/locallang.xlf:tx_extension_domain_model_address.title' #<- title of the recipient source
       icon: 'tcarecords-tx_extension_domain_model_address-default' #<- icon identifier
 ```
-To simplify things a bit, it is also possible to ignore the mail_html and mail_active fields (they not need to exists at all).
+To simplify things a bit, it is also possible to ignore the mail_html and mail_active fields (they not need to exist at all).
 To do this, just add `forceHtmlMail: true` or/and `ignoreMailActive: true` to your recipientSource configuration.

 If a table doesn't contain the upper mentioned fields, or the fields have different names, it is also possible to use an extbase model to map fields to the need.